ragibson/SMS-MMS-deduplication/README.md

 The full usage information with a few optional features is below.

 ```
-usage: dedupe_texts.py [-h] [-i ADDITIONAL_INPUTS]
+usage: dedupe_texts.py [-h] -i INPUT_FILE [-o OUTPUT_FILE] [-l LOG_FILE]
                        [--default-country-code [DEFAULT_COUNTRY_CODE]]
                        [--ignore-date-milliseconds]
                        [--ignore-whitespace-differences] [--aggressive]
-                       input_file [output_file] [log_file]

 Deduplicate text messages from XML backup.

-positional arguments:
+options:
+  -h, --help            show this help message and exit
+  -i INPUT_FILE, --input INPUT_FILE
-  input_file            The input XML to deduplicate.
+                        The input XML to deduplicate.
+May be provided multiple
+                        times.
+  -o OUTPUT_FILE, --output OUTPUT_FILE
-  output_file           The output file to save deduplicated entries.
+                        The output file to save deduplicated entries.
 Defaults
                         to the input filepath with "_deduplicated" appended to
                         the filename.
+  -l LOG_FILE, --log LOG_FILE
-  log_file              The log file to record details of each removed
+                        The log file to record details of each removed
                         message.
 Defaults to the input filepath with
                         "_deduplication.log" appended to the filename.

-options:
-  -h, --help            show this help message and exit
-  -i ADDITIONAL_INPUTS, --input ADDITIONAL_INPUTS
-                        Additional input XML file to include.
-May be provided
-                        multiple times.
   --default-country-code [DEFAULT_COUNTRY_CODE]
                         Default country code to assume if a phone number has
                         no country code.
 Treat phone numbers as identical if